Nurses Revision

 Subtotal 12

-6. Discussion, Conclusion, Recommendations and implications to Nursing practice
+6. Discussion, Conclusion, Recommendations and Implications

-c) Relating findings to research problem, and purpose of the study 03
+c) Relating findings to research problem and purpose of the study 03

 d) Conclusion related to study objectives 03

-e) Recommendations 02
+e) Recommendations (Actionable, stating who/what/when) 02

-f) Implications to Nursing practice 02
+f) Implications to Health Profession Practice 02

 Subtotal 19

-List of References at least 20 02
+List of References (At least 20, APA 7th Edition) 02

 7. Appendices

-d) Introduction letter for conducting research 01
+e) Introductory letter for conducting research 01

 SUBTOTAL 08